MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 The MCU features an LCD controller that sends the content of an MCU's buffer to the display module.
 The display module doesn't hold its memory.
 The LCD controller continuously updates the display panel's content by reading the MCU memory data.
-By definition, this memory is *seen* by the MCU: the MCU can write (and read) into it (the memory is in the MCU addresses range).
+By definition, this memory is addressed by the MCU: the MCU can write (and read) into it (the memory is in the MCU addresses range).
 This is the notion of **mapped memory**.

 .. figure:: images/ui_display_parallel.*